hapticssymposium-org/hs2026/site/content/presenting/cross-cutting-challenges/_index.md

 **Individual Submission Instructions:** CCC calls for individual submissions are now open.
 The selected CCCs will feature interactive sessions that individuals can apply to join.
 This may include submitting a poster or demonstration, as indicated on the CCC’s call.
 Submissions may be led by a researcher with support from other researchers from their team.

-Note that while CCC organizers may want to encourage particular individuals to submit, the selection of contributors within a CCC will ultimately be based on finding a representative and coherent cohort of presenters that together create a powerful narrative and inspiring call to action.
-Applicants must be a faculty member and/or a researcher holding a Ph.D. degree or equivalent.
+Note that while CCC organizers may want to encourage particular individuals to submit, the selection of contributors within a CCC will ultimately be based on finding a representative and coherent cohort of presenters that together create a powerful narrative and inspiring call to action. ~~Applicants must be a faculty member and/or a researcher holding a Ph.D. degree or equivalent.~~ While faculty members and industry researchers are encouraged to present a summary of their work related to a CCC’s theme, individual contributions from students and researchers will also be accepted.

 ## Complete timeline